martinhbramwell/Meteor-CI-Tutorial/Tutorial01_PrepareTheMachine/This_tutorial_expects_to_use_the_Sublime_Text_3_editor.md

  - gets the <a href='https://en.wikipedia.org/wiki/Personal_Package_Archive' target='_blank'>PPA</a> for <a href='http://www.sublimetext.com/3' target='_blank'>Sublime Text 3</a>
  - installs it.

-If you just want to quickly follow the tutorial then *do* execute this group of commands, otherwise install your usual editor/IDE.
+If you just want to quickly follow the tutorial, then *do* execute this group of commands, otherwise install your usual editor/IDE.

 ##### Example Commands
 ```terminal